-According to a study presented at the conference EuroHeartCare 2014, visualization of being in a pleasant location significantly reduces pain in patients during medical procedures.
+According to a study presented at the conference EuroHeartCare 2014, when patients visualized that they were in a nice location, it significantly reduced pain during medical procedures.

 Danish nurses put patients into a trance state, which helped them cope with the pain and the fear during the ablation of atrial fibrillation (AF).